scottdware/panco/README.md

 against a Panorama device, it can be really helpful if you want to clone an entire policy, as you can export it from one device-group, modify it if needed, then import the poilcy into a different device-group.

+For an example CSV format of how a policy import should look, use the `--action export` flag to export a policy.
+The following columns in the CSV file must not be blank, and at the very minimum have the value of "any" if you wish to allow that:

+`From`, `To`, `Source`, `Destination`, `SourceUser`, `Application`, `Service`, `HIPProfiles`, `Category`

 You must always specify the action you want to take via the --action flag.
 Actions are either export or import.

 ## panco sessions [flags]